CyberAgentGameEntertainment/NovaShader/README.md

 Note that Shader Model 4.5 is required to use [Mesh GPU Instancing](https://docs.unity3d.com/Manual/PartSysInstancing.html).
 And also, if you want to use `Mirror Sampling`, your hardware needs to support [Inline Sampler States](https://docs.unity3d.com/Manual/SL-SamplerStates.html).

-This document also assumes that you have already set up the Universal Render Pipeline.
+And this document assumes that you have already set up the Universal Render Pipeline.
 For more information about the Universal Render Pipeline, please refer to the [Unity Manual](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@13.1/manual/)

 #### Install
 To install the software, follow the steps below.